Chemical formula: C₉H₈O₄ Molecular mass: 180.157 g/mol PubChem compound: 2244

 After oral administration, acetylsalicylic acid is rapidly absorbed from the gastrointestinal tract.
 However, a significant portion of the dosage is already hydrolysed to salicylic acid in the intestinal wall during the absorption process.

 Acetylsalicylic acid as well as the main metabolite salicylic acid, are extensively bound to plasma proteins, primarily albumin, and distributed rapidly into all parts of the body.
-Maximum plasma concentration is reached after 0.3-2 hours (total salicylate).
+The degree of protein binding of salicylic acid is strongly dependant of both the salicylic acid and albumin concentration.
 The volume of distribution of acetylsalicylic acid is ca. 0.16 l/kg of body weight.
+Salicylic acid slowly diffuses into the synovial fluid, crosses the placental barrier and passes into breast milk.

 Salicylic acid and its metabolites are predominantly excreted via the kidneys.

-The nonclinical safety profile of acetylsalicylic acid is well documented.
+The preclinical safety profile of acetylsalicylic acid is well documented.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.